Epitome6/DSA3050-PowerBI-HamzaAhmed-672522/README.md

    * Transformation: Added a Custom Column named ShippingDays calculated as Duration.Days(\[Ship Date] - \[Order Date]).
    * Reason: Enables analysis of fulfillment performance by Ship Mode, Region, or Order Priority.
    * Result: A new numeric column supporting logistics-focused KPIs and visuals.
+### DATA MODELING

+FactOrders contains transactional information — one row per order line item — and forms the centre of the model.
+DimCustomer, DimProduct, DimLocation, and DimDate provide descriptive attributes used to filter and group the fact table.
+One-to-many relationships were established between each dimension and the fact table, with a single cross-filter direction flowing from each dimension into the fact table.

+Why FactOrders was selected as the fact table: it is the most granular table available (51,280 order-line rows) and holds every core numeric measure the analysis depends on ; Sales, Quantity, Discount, Profit, and Shipping Cost.

+Why each dimension was created:

+* DimCustomer — needed to analyze profitability and behaviour by customer segment, using the verified Customer ID as the key (not Customer Name, after the mismatch investigated during Power Query).
+* DimProduct — needed for category and sub-category level profitability analysis, one of the project's core analytical questions.
+* DimLocation — needed given the dataset's global scope (147 countries, 7 markets), and specifically to resolve the Region/Market ambiguity discovered during cleaning.
+* DimDate — required for correct time-intelligence DAX (Previous Year Sales, YoY Growth%) and for consistent Year/Quarter/Month slicers not limited only to dates with a transaction.

+Relationships, cardinality, and filter direction: all four dimensions relate to FactOrders one-to-many, with a single cross-filter direction from dimension to fact — the standard star-schema pattern, keeping every filter path unambiguous without needing any bidirectional relationships.

+Modelling challenges encountered:

+* Region/Market ambiguity — Region values are not globally unique.
+Resolved by building DimLocation's key from the full Market+Region+Country+State+City combination rather than Region alone.
+* Customer Name vs Customer ID — 795 customer names mapped to more than one Customer ID.
+Resolved by using CustomerID, not CustomerName, as the dimension key.
+* Product ID is not reliably unique — 457 Product IDs (\~4.4% of all products) are each attached to two different products.
+Resolved the same way as the Region/Market issue: built a composite ProductKey (Product ID + Product Name) instead of trusting Product ID alone, avoiding an unintended many-to-many relationship.
+* Ship Date — the fact table has two dates (Order Date, Ship Date), but only Order Date is related to DimDate.
+Formally relating both would require marking one relationship inactive and invoking USERELATIONSHIP() in every Ship-Date-based measure ,added complexity not justified by this project's core questions, so Ship Date stays a plain fact attribute, used only to calculate ShippingDays.